 How does a Buy to Let mortgage differ from a Standard Residential mortgage?

 Buy to Let mortgages work similarly to the Standard Residential mortgage, although they are predominantly Interest-only.
-The maximum Loan to Value most lenders will offer for a Buy to Let property is around 75%, so you will require a minimum of 25% Fees and interest rates also tend to be higher than a standard residential mortgage, however, this is balanced by the lower monthly repayments with an Interest-Only mortgage.
+The maximum Loan to Value most lenders will offer for a Buy to Let property is around 75%.
+You may require a minimum 25% deposit and interest rates also tend to be higher than a standard residential mortgage.
+However, this is balanced by the lower monthly repayments with an Interest-Only mortgage.

-Buy to Let mortgages are not regulated by the Financial Conduct Authority unless the purchase is intended specifically for the purpose of renting to close family members.
+Buy to Let mortgages are not usually regulated by the Financial Conduct Authority.
+Unless the purchase is intended specifically for the purpose of renting to close family members.

 How much can you borrow with a Buy to Let mortgage?

 Buy to Let mortgages are calculated based on the potential rental yield (income) from the property you are looking to purchase, rather than solely on personal affordability.
 Most lenders will require that your chosen property is able to provide a rental yield of between 125 -165% of your mortgage payments.